Emotional Intelligence Skills in the Workplace

 Roughly speaking, self-awareness is being aware of yourself.
 If you recognize your emotions and feelings, you will know what drives your behaviors or actions.
 You will prevent yourself from taking decisions just based on your emotions.
 Furthermore, if you are aware of your strengths and weakness, you will improve yourself.

-Self-regulation is the ability to control your emotions to adapt to chancing situations.
-If you think before to take action, you will not show the wrong behaviors.
+Self-regulation is the ability to control your emotions to adapt to changing situations.
+If you think before taking action, you will not show the wrong behaviors.

 Social Awareness is managing relationships to establish good communication channels with others.
 Social awareness helps you to become a social leader.
 Thus, you will be capable of managing relationships with difficult people.

-Another important emotional intelligence skill is Emphaty.
+Another important emotional intelligence skill is Empathy.
 If you put yourself in another person’s place, you will better understand how and why they feel something.
-Many factors affect an individual’s decision making.
-Past experiences of a person effect his decision making today.
+Many factors affect an individual’s decision-making.
+Past experiences of a person affect his decision-making today.
 Factors such as trauma, unhappy childhood, lack of parenting may influence a person’s decision-making process in the future.
 As a project manager, if you are aware of this, you will understand why someone makes illogical decisions regarding an issue while others make logical decisions.

 - Paying team members what they are worth